9 min read · Updated May 25, 2026

 Bottom line

-In 2026, the default for conference translation has flipped: AI is the right choice for most multilingual events, with humans reserved for high-risk or high-nuance content.
+In 2026, the default for conference translation has flipped: next-generation AI is the right choice for most multilingual events, with humans reserved for high-risk or high-nuance content.
+For clear conference speech, the technology is now close enough to experienced interpreters that the main question is no longer "does AI translation work?" but "which rooms, languages, and risk levels should still justify human interpreters?"
 If you are still booking human booths by default for medium-stakes content, you are likely overpaying and under-serving language minorities.

 For an explanation of how AI event translation actually works, see What Is AI Event Translation.
 For language-specific accuracy notes, see AI Translation for Asian Languages.